We value your privacy.

 Allow the vehicle to run normally once the engine is started.

-A battery charger slowly recharges a dead battery over time, and a battery maintainer keeps the battery at a stable storage voltage.
+A battery charger slowly recharges a dead battery(low battery) over time.
+And a battery maintainer keeps the battery at a stable storage voltage.
 These three tools serve completely different functions in vehicle battery care.
+For more details on battery chargers vs jump starter, please refer to another article.

 Frequently Asked Questions